Guide to Policy Violations

 If you have been arrested, Boston College may decide to wait until your criminal proceedings have come to a close to resolve the matter.
 Following an arrest, you may be subject to disciplinary action within the University.
 However, if you are arrested for a serious violation of the law (or University policy) that poses a threat to the BC community, you could be summarily suspended from the residence halls, the larger campus community, or issued a "stay away" order from others, pending a final resolution.

-Conduct records will be kept on for seven years after graduation.
+Conduct records will be kept on file for seven years after graduation.
 Students should be aware that they may be asked to report disciplinary records to employers, study abroad programs, graduate schools, or other stakeholders.
 The Office of the Dean of Students will NOT release these records to external entities without your consent.
 See Boston College's record keeping policy.